WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

       🎯 Mission accomplished!
 Learn how to integrate Webex Connect with external databases

 10. Before you move to the next section, connect this 'Parse Response' node to the existing node named 'Get Surgery Date'.
+Save your Flow.